codefresh-io/cap-docs.codefresh.io/_docs/runtime/monitor-manage-runtimes.md

 #### Topology view
-The visualization of the runtime hierarchy in the Topology view makes it easy to identify key information such as versions, health and sync status.
+The runtime hierarchy visualization in the Topology view makes it easy to identify key information such as versions, health and sync status, for both the runtime and the clusters managed by it.
 Here is an example of the Topology view for runtimes.
   {% include
 	image.html